microsoft/pxt-arcade/docs/arts-and-crafts/tshirt.md

 # T-Shirts

 Do you want to wear your pixel art?
-The **Arcade Stencilr** tool converts your sprite image into high-definition images that can be used for tshirts!
+The **Arcade Stencilr** tool converts your sprite image into high-definition images that can be used for t-shirts!

 ![T-shirt using Arcade pixel art](/static/arts-and-crafts/tshirt.png)